ianaraujo/twitter-scraping-automation/README.md

 This repo provides a script written to automate the procces of sustained twitter search/scraping using the R programming language.

 Read the rest of this README.md for more information about the thought procces and use guide.
-I'm not an experienced programmer so feel free to contribue and address issues to the project.
+I'm not an experienced programmer so feel free to contribue and address issues to help me on this project.

 # Why writing this code?